liuxinglian/autocomplete/README.md

 ### Dataset

 The dataset we use is the [Yelp Open Dataset](https://www.yelp.com/dataset).
-The Yelp Open Dataset consists of
+The Yelp Open Dataset consists of a few json files (business.json, review.json, user.json, etc)

 ### Usage